The Example Project

 Before you launch a deployment (local or cloud) you must generate schema and a snapshot to set up SpatialOS entities.

 - In the Editor, on the GDK Toolbar, open the Schema drop-down menu and select Schema (Full Scan).

 - Select Snapshot to generate a snapshot.

 What is Schema?

-Schema is a set of definitions which represent your game’s objects in SpatialOS as SpatialOS entities.
-Schema is defined in .schema files and written in schemalang.
-When you use the GDK, the schema files and their contents are generated automatically so you do not have to write or edit schema files manually.
+Schema is a set of definitions which represent your game’s objects in SpatialOS as entities.
+Schema is defined in .schema files and written in schemalang by the GDK.
+Select Schema from the GDK toolbar and the GDK generates schema files and their contents for you, so you do not have to write or edit schema files manually.

-A SpatialOS entity (usually just called an “entity”) is the SpatialOS equivalent of an Unreal Actor.
+An entity is the SpatialOS equivalent of an Unreal Actor.
 It’s made up of a set of SpatialOS components.
 Each component stores data about the entity.
-(Note that SpatialOS components are not the same thing as Unreal Components.)
+(Note that SpatialOS components are not the same thing as Unreal Actor Components.)

 What is a snapshot?